Compare broadband and phone deals

 - Inclusive calls

-- BT: Additional services like BT TV and BT Sport are available at little or no extra cost.
+- BT: You can often add additional services like BT TV and BT Sport, to your broadband and landline phone package at little or no extra cost.

-- Virgin Media: With its own fibre optics infrastructure, this company can offer superfast broadband speeds.
-These can be up to 8x faster than competitors.
+- Virgin Media: With its own fibre optics infrastructure, Virgin Media offers superfast broadband speeds that can be up to 8X faster than competitors.

 - TalkTalk: One of the cheapest providers but also very bare bones in terms of extras.